Phalanstere/loopedEvents/README.md

 You just click on the **diskette** icon, give your animation a name and then it will be stored in the local database.

-It also possible to merge building blocks into a bigger animation.
+You may also merge building blocks into a bigger animation.
 Say you have an **svg.json** animation and want to add it to your animation at 0'48'', you go to the console and write:

 ```javascript
 	loopedEvents.interface.merge_file("svg.json", 48000);